Brief History of the

 Within the F family of banknotes there are also single issue banknotes.
 It is the one hundred pesos note, commemorating the centenary of the beginning of the Mexican Revolution (printed in polymer); of the 200 pesos note, commemorating the bicentennial of the beginning of Mexico's Independence (printed on cotton paper), and of the 100 pesos note commemorating the centenary of the promulgation of the Political Constitution of the United Mexican States of February 5, 1917.
 These banknotes are legal tender and do not replace the common denominations of 100 and 200 pesos.
 As commemorative notes deteriorate, they will be withdrawn from circulation.
 The fact that few pieces have been issued is an invitation to the public to keep them for their excellent design and quality.

-Banknotes of family F
+Commemorative banknotes of family F - Commemoratives

-On August 27, 2018, the 500 pesos banknote of the G family was put into circulation, the first of a new family of banknotes with improvements in its security, functionality and durability characteristics.
 The thematic motifs represented in the designs will allude to the historical processes that have defined us as a nation, and for the first time, will emphasize the natural wealth that is distributed throughout the national territory.
 On the obverse, each denomination will represent one of the following historical processes: Ancient Mexico, the Colony, Independence, the Reform and Restoration of the Republic, the Revolution and Contemporary Mexico.
 In the reverse, the six most representative ecosystems of our geography will be reflected: rivers and lakes, temperate forests, dry forests, scrublands and deserts, coasts, seas and islands, and humid forests, through sites recognized in the list of the "Heritage World" of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Also on the back of each banknote of the G family there will be an element of fauna and flora identified with each of the six ecosystems.
-The banknotes of the G family are 65 mm wide and have a variation of 7 mm in length between one and another consecutive denomination.
-The 200 pesos note is 139 mm long, the 500 pesos note is 146 mm long, and the 1,000 pesos note is 153 mm long; all three are printed on cotton paper.
-The 100 pesos note measures 132 mm and the 50 pesos note is 125 mm long; these two are printed on polymer.

 Within the G family of banknotes there is also a single issue banknote.
 It is the 20 pesos banknote commemorating the bicentennial of the Consummation of National Independence (printed in polymer).
 This banknote is 120 mm long and is legal tender.

-Banknotes of family G
+Commemorative banknote of family G - Commemoratives